GerHobbelt/json5-tests/README.md

 - Invalid ES5 should remain invalid JSON5.
 These cases have a `.txt` extension and are expected to fail.

+- **Exception**:
+  Valid JSON5 HEREDOC should be parsed correctly.
+These cases have a `.heredoc5` extension and are tested via comparing them against the same files with a `.json` extension.

 This should cover all our bases.
 Most of the cases are unit tests for each supported data type, but aggregate test cases are welcome, too.